-The resources of the library include 637,640 print volumes, including 195,605 state and federal documents, 2,600 journal and newspaper subscriptions, and 601,000 volumes in microformat.
+The resources of the library include 642,582 print volumes, including 197,345 state and federal documents, 2,600 journal and newspaper subscriptions, and 614,669 volumes in microformat.
 The Library is a member of AMIGOS, which enables cataloging and bibliographic verification and interlibrary loan via computer terminals connected on-line to the system headquarters.
 NEON, the Library's electronic catalog, is part of LOUIS, the Louisiana Library network.
 Being part of LOUIS, the library has access to EBSCOhost which provides access to over 9,000 full-text electronic journals.
 In addition, LOUIS provides access to other bibliographic and abstracting sources via the Web.
+We also provide access to more than 26,000 electronic books via netLibrary.